davidm3591/et_debug/debug_cklist_10042019.md

 ## Bug: Multiple Blank Lines Between Last Video and Status Legend - Release: v0.4.3-alpha

+### Tagging the follow-on video slides with #video is causing the output to the Video QA worksheet to print the blank lines.
+(Note: can't use new tag without recoding all of the video tag-type code)

 * [ ] 1.
 Review tag type code and output video code
 * [ ] 2.
 Check method to catch blank fields on Video QA output
- - (Note: can't use new tag without recoding all of the video tag type code)

 | File                | Pre, Post-fix (Pass/Fail) | Status         | Notes/Comments                                       | Validated/Date/Pass/Fail |
 |---------------------|---------------------------|----------------|------------------------------------------------------|--------------------------|